Alanoudniaf/data-workflow/README.md

-In this exercise, you will implement the model tuning and evaluation workflow:
+In this project, I will implement the model tuning and evaluation workflow:

 1. Holdout
 2. Cross-validated parameter tuning on train set